 In accordance with federal government policy, all organizations – including (but not limited to) private schools, government entities, public school districts, and nonprofit organizations – must provide a valid DUNS number to receive an SCAC grant award.

-- Applicants may receive up to two Arts Project Support grant awards per fiscal year, but may not receive funding for the same purchase or project twice in the same fiscal year.
+- Applicants may receive up to two Arts Project Support grant awards per fiscal year.
+However, a grantee may not receive funding for the same purchase or project twice in the same fiscal year.
 Each APS grant awarded within a fiscal year must address a different project or a different component of a previously-funded project.

 - Arts Project Support Grants are awarded to help pay actual project costs; ordinary living expenses during the project cannot be supported with S.C.
 Arts Commission funds.

 - The S.C.
 Arts Commission will not review or fund Arts Project Support Grant applications from a resident or an organization in a county that has a subgranting arts council:

 - The applicant is a statewide organization (defined as “an organization which provides services to an arts, cultural, or cultural special needs constituency throughout the state”) applying for a project that is statewide in scope and is not specific to one community.
 Otherwise, statewide organizations should apply to the subgrant site in their county.
 (Please contact your coordinator to determine whether or not your organization qualifies as a statewide organization.)